devosoft/Pepper/docs/_posts/2017-11-14-best-practices.md

 There's really three things, I think, that are important in a library, from a development perspective.
 It should have automated tests, it should be readable code and it should have documentation.
 All of this is important in general but it's absolutely critical if a project is to be open-source and to have outside contributors.

+Here's a quick overview of how we use these within Pepper:

 ## Testing

 I was lucky enough to be introduced to automated testing very early in on in my development career.
 The [khmer project](https://github.com/dib-lab/khmer), which you'll note is where a lot of these insights come from, made extensive use of automated tests.
 They had about 80% coverage when I joined the project and above 90% when I left.
 (Very little of which actually had to do with me, honestly.)